viking1304/a1111-setup/README.md

 Since some people might not want to update brew, update is disabled by default, but you can update brew using `-b` option.

-**Note:** you can try and see which of command line parameters below works the best for you.
+**Note:** you can try and see which of the command line parameters below works the best for you.

 Args for Macs implemented by A1111 team:
 ```